IRI-Research/metadataplayer/doc/architecture.en.md

 ### header.js ###

-Contains credits and licence information (The license is CEA, CNRS and Inria's *CeCILL-C*)
+Contains credits and licence information (The license is CEA, CNRS and Inria’s *CeCILL-C*)

 ### LAB.js ###